Advice on recycling and resource recovery infrastructure in Victoria

-Infrastructure Victoria has been asked to provide advice to government on waste infrastructure in Victoria.
+Infrastructure Victoria has been asked to provide advice to government on recycling and resource recovery infrastructure in Victoria.

 Recent changes in the waste industry mean there are impacts for how Victoria sorts and exports waste.
 With these changes come both challenges and opportunities, and we will explore these as part of our advice to government.